jhuapl-boss/heaviside/docs/StepFunctionDSL.md

           compile time using the given AWS region and account information.
 * `arn`: The full ARN of an Activity, Lambda, or other AWS API to be executed.
-         This allows calling Activities hosted in different regions / accounts or calling new AWS APIs because this library is updated to handle them.
+         This allows calling Activities hosted in different regions / accounts or calling new AWS APIs before this library is updated to handle them.

 Modifiers:
 * `timeout`: Number of seconds before the task times out (Default: 60 seconds)